oat-sa/taohub-articles/forge/Administrator Guide/data-abstractions.md

 ## URI provider

 The URI provider is used to generate new URIs for newly created resources.
-If multiple application servers are used for delivering tests in Tao these application servers need to ensure that they don’t generate conflicting URIs and therefor should use a common URI provider.
+If multiple application servers are used for delivering tests in TAO these application servers need to ensure that they don’t generate conflicting URIs and therefor should use a common URI provider.

 ### Using the SQL server as URI provider (default)